Sunday November 11, 2012

 - D: He chews tobacco.

-The correct answer is A: In his first few movies as Bond, Roger Moore smokes cigars.
+The correct answer is A: He smokes cigars.
 Then he gives up all forms of oral fixation.
-Insert your own joke here.
+Cough.

 12. What characteristic does the villain Francisco Scaramanga in “The Man with the Golden Gun” share with a character on “The Simpsons”?